nate-sime/febug/README.md

 Selecting `febug.error_on_issue = True` will raise an `FebugException` each time `febug` detects a potential issue.

+### Performance

+Debugging is expensive. `febug` is **not** intended to be used with large scale production code.
+Use `febug` with small problems to ensure the sane and safe solution of your finite element problem in an abstract setting.

 ### Nonlinear problem example

 A typical 'gotcha' arising in nonlinear finite element problems is